Using the Eclypse Z7 with WaveForms

 Inventory

-• All variants of the Zmod Scope (formerly Zmod ADC), Zmod AWG (formerly Zmod DAC), and Zmod Digitizer are supported
+- All variants of the Zmod Scope (formerly Zmod ADC), Zmod AWG (formerly Zmod DAC), Zmod Digitizer, and Zmod SDR, are supported

 Supported Combinations of Zmods

 When multiple variants of the Zmod Scope are used together (for example, simultaneously using a 1410-105 and a 1010-125), the sample rate is by default set to the lesser of the two.
 Multiple Zmods in a system share the same sampling rate.
-Resolution is not affected - all acquisitions from the Zmod Scope and Digitizer use padded 16-bit representations internally and the average sampling mode at lower rates will make use of the additional storage bits.
+Resolution is not affected - all acquisitions from the Zmod Scope, Digitizer, and SDR use padded 16-bit representations internally, and the Average sampling mode at lower rates will make use of the additional storage bits.

-To change the sample rate, the Settings → Options → Device menu in WaveForms should be used.
-Higher sample rates than the maximums listed for each Zmod Scope and Digitizer can potentially be used - functionally overclocking them - however, this is not recommended as they may not function correcly.
+To change the sample rate, the device configuration dropdown menu in the bottom right of the WaveForms app should be used.
+Higher sample rates than the maximums listed for each input Zmod - Scope, Digitizer, and SDR - can potentially be used, functionally overclocking them.
+However, this is not recommended as they may not function correctly.

 Guide